2025 Honda Forza 750 Review: Way More Fun Than You’d Imagine

 Honda Forza 750 - display

 Powertrain-wise, things look very familiar, with a 745cc parallel twin providing 58bhp and the option to buy a restricted 47bhp version for A2 license holders.
-As before, it drives the wheel through a dual-clutch gearbox (DCT), but it’s been tweaked, gaining new tech that estimates oil pressure in the clutch piston chamber, which Honda says gives "Improved, more delicate clutch response”.
+As before, it drives the wheel through a dual-clutch transmission (DCT), but it’s been tweaked, gaining new tech that estimates oil pressure in the clutch piston chamber.
+This new system gives, according to Honda "Improved, more delicate clutch response”.
 The manufacturer focused on improving smoothness off the line and control under 6mph, while the latter aimed at making U-turns easier.

 Honda Forza 750 - underseat storage